killjoy64/Scouting/README.md

 This is the Scouting Program developed by Kyle Flynn originally for FRC team 3618, the Petoskey Paladins

 Client:

 	Hardware:

 		-Probably a really crappy laptop
 		-Name each laptop Red 1-3 and Blue 1-3
 		-Ethernet port to connect to hub which connects to server -Preferably windows laptops

 	Software:

 		-GUI baed
-		-Must be VERY suser friendly
+		-Must be VERY user friendly
 		-All requirements from Google Forms, plus more simplicity -Using JFRames for the main layout - NOT ANYMORE SUCK IT JFRAME -Have data fields as the main page